 - You won’t be able to get the same results as with a regular car wash.

-- Waterless car wash products are more expensive and will cost you more than a typical car wash.
+- Waterless car wash products are more expensive and will cost you more than a typical car wash, especially when compared to cheap car washing.

 - Cleaning wheels is complicated because waterless car wash sprays don’t have enough power to clean brake dust.